 Along with planning to keep employees physically safe, there must be equal focus on their psychological health.
 In addition to the anxiety, stress, and fatigue associated with the pandemic, chronic stress related to a year-along crisis can result in concentration problems, increased use of alcohol, tobacco, and other drugs, and worsening of pre-existing health conditions.
 Employees who are not physically or mentally in the game cannot be expected to be star performers.

 Prioritizing attention to wellness may also pay long-term dividends in terms of recruitment and retention of quality employees.
 The impact on the organization’s reputation may be measured by how well it addressed the impact on employee wellness.

 Managing the Post-Pandemic Workplace

 The post-pandemic workplace is uncharted territory.
 The way we worked during the last great pandemic is radically different than today.
 Very few lessons from that time were captured and communicated, so leaders will have to navigate the transition to the new ways of working with little guidance and few lessons learned from the past.

 It is unlikely that all leaders will innately be knowledgeable or skillful in meeting the challenges ahead.
 Training for people managers must focus on recognizing and responding to distressed employees, and how to respond to signs of trouble.

 As employees reconnect with their colleagues and protective measures become less necessary, the new normal will likely begin to feel more like the old normal.
 There is little that leaders can do to rush this process.
 People will acclimate to new ways of working in their own time and on their own terms.

-Leaders at every level of the organization can help smooth the process with compassion, empathy and supportive acknowledgement, that is letting others are aware of their challenges, and that they are there to help.
+Leaders at every level of the organization can help smooth the process with compassion, empathy, and supportive acknowledgment, that is letting others be aware of their challenges, and that they are there to help.